 An LED is basically a p-n junction diode which emits light energy when adequate voltage is given.
-Light emitting diodes (LED) are basic display units in electronics world.
+Light-emitting diodes (LED) are basic display units in the electronics world.
 It has found its way to the low power display systems recently.
 It is the most commonly used indicator lights in all the applications.
-Ever since it’s wide spread use as reliable electronic component, LEDs have been ruling the electronic arena as no other similar technology has ever replaced them.
+Ever since it’s widespread use as a reliable electronic component, LEDs have been ruling the electronic arena as no other similar technology has ever replaced them.

 There are two technical specifications that should be taken into account while interfacing an LED.
 There are other specs like luminous intensity, dominant wavelength, operating temperature etc. Other specifications can be ignored while designing the circuit.

 - Peak forward current

 Peak forward current

 The current above maximum forward current’s limit may damage the LED.
 For the red LED, peak forward current is 100mA.
 Use the datasheet to find these rating.

 Continuous forward current

 This is the optimum current required by the LED, we use this current in our designing process.

 It is the voltage required by a diode to turn it on.
 This voltage range is 1.8 – 2.2V for red/orange/yellow LEDs, green/blue/white LEDs have a forward voltage of around 3.4V.

 This voltage indicates how much voltage you can give in reverse direction before it gets blown.